PROFESSOR NABIL AYAD MA PhD - CV

-My career has been a study in questioning conventional approaches.
-In developing the Diplomatic Academy of London (DAL), I created a new model for university education for professional diplomats.
+My career has been a study in questioning conventional approaches and embodying global education.
+In developing the Diplomatic Academy of London (DAL) and later the London Academy of Diplomacy (LAD); as well as their satelite centres in Paris and Rome, I created a new model for university education for professional diplomats.
 My greatest success has been the integration of theoretical and practical concepts.
 When I started the diplomatic studies program at the University of Westminster in 1980, Diplomacy was a minor branch of International Relations.
 Through my vision, Diplomacy has become a discipline unto itself, and DAL has been recognised as the leader in the field.

 In recognition of my contribution to world diplomacy and the training of the new generation of diplomats in Central Asia, and the development of education in the Republic of Uzbekistan, the government of Uzbekistan conferred two honours on me: an Honorary Doctorate of Science by the University of World Economy and Diplomacy, Foreign Ministry of Uzbekistan, September 1999, and an Honorary Doctor of Philosophy by the Tashkent State University of Oriental Studies.